This post may contain affiliate links. Please see my disclosure policy for details.

 The British pound is still currency here in Wales, so you don’t need to worry about that.

 The language however you will notice is slightly different.
-Although only around 20% of the entire country speak Cymraeg, you will see it plastered everywhere!
+Although only around 20% of the entire country speaks Cymraeg, you will see it plastered everywhere!

-The road signs, attractions, even shop names have Welsh there.
+The road signs, attractions, and even shop names have Welsh there.

 It does almost look like someone went mad with a keyboard and decided to create a language blind but, it is a beautiful language nonetheless.

 Most Cardiff residents are fluent in English and love to chat with you, so you shouldn’t have any issues speaking to people.

 The top things to do in Cardiff